Skip To Content

 12.7 A party shall transcribe any illegible notes and records for the other party on request.

-Rule 13 — Member Applications to the Tribunal
+Rule 13 — Registrant Applications to the Tribunal

 Application for Removal of Information from the Public Register

-13.1.1 The member must deliver and file an application for removal of information from the public register using Form 13A and an application record containing the documents on which the member intends to rely, including a copy of the Tribunal’s decision and reasons.
+13.1.1 The registrant must deliver and file an application for removal of information from the public register using Form 13A and an application record containing the documents on which the registrant intends to rely, including a copy of the Tribunal’s decision and reasons.
 The application must:

-1. explain why the member believes the information to be removed is no longer relevant to their suitability to practise;
+1. explain why the registrant believes the information to be removed is no longer relevant to their suitability to practise;

-2. explain why the member believes removal of the information outweighs the desirability of public access to the information in the interest of any person affected or the public interest; and
+2. explain why the registrant believes removal of the information outweighs the desirability of public access to the information in the interest of any person affected or the public interest; and

 3. confirm the information to be removed does not relate to disciplinary proceedings concerning sexual abuse as defined in s.
 1(3) of the Code.